Master hexagonal architecture in Rust

 As you scale, you will thank this so-called boilerplate.
 You will name your firstborn child for it.

 These two things can now change independently.
 Changing the domain doesn't necessarily force a new web API version.
-Changing the HTTP request structure doesn't require any change to the domain.
+Changing the HTTP request structure does not require any change to the domain.
 Only the mapping in CreateAuthorHttpRequestBody::

 and its corresponding unit tests get updated.